Usage and admin help

 To reorder your starred items in navigation menus, go to Your work > Starred.

 Project and service desk sidebars are unchanged

 The project sidebar remains the same, just with a little extra width for your boards, issues, queues, and other content.

 Frequently asked questions

-Where are Boards?
-Why don't they appear in the top navigation?
+Why don't boards appear in the top navigation?